malteheckelen/telegram_scraping/README.md

-# Get Telegram Data from Seed Channel
+# Recursively Get Telegram Channel Messages from Seed Channel and its Forwards

 More detailed explanation to follow.